 What if you want to do something different as a family?
-Here are three suggestions for what to do in Paris on a budget, or perhaps for a weekend break.
+Here are four suggestions for what to do in Paris on a budget, or perhaps for a weekend break.

 Cycling around Paris